kipfstuhl/doftiles/README.md

 ## Installation ##
-First install Gnu Stow via packet manager.
+First install GNU Stow preferably via the packet manager of your distribution.

 Install applications that should be used, e.g. Emacs, mplayer, X server, …

-Clone this repo in the home directory, i.e.
+Clone this repository in the home directory, i.e.

 ```bash
 cd ~